jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ## Deploy Stream Processing App

-The Pyflink application is be deployed as a single job of a Flink cluster using the Flink Kubernetes Operator.
+The Pyflink application is deployed as a single job of a Flink cluster using the Flink Kubernetes Operator.
 Then, we check the output of the application by sending text messages to the input Kafka topic.

 ### Deploy Flink Kubernetes Operator